Facts & Stats on Desmoid Tumors

 Desmoid tumors can affect each person differently depending on where the tumor is in the body, how fast it grows, and other factors.

 Desmoid tumors do not spread to other parts of the body (metastasize).
 Although they are not malignant, they can cause serious health problems as they grow.
-They can affect and damage surrounding organs, blood vessels, and nerves.1,2
+They can affect and damage surrounding organs, blood vessels, and nerves.1

-Desmoid tumor symptoms can vary based on where the tumor is located.
-For example: A tumor within the abdominal area may cause digestive system blockages, pain, malaise, abdominal swelling, weight loss, or muscle wasting.4,12,13 Tumors in the arms or legs may cause limited movement, deformity, pain, tiredness, weakness or muscle problems.4,14,15
+A tumor within the abdominal area may cause digestive system blockages, pain, malaise, abdominal swelling, weight loss, or muscle wasting.3,11,12

 Identifying progression

-There are also various health apps you can use to keep track of your symptoms on your smart phone such as Apple Health™.
+There are also various health apps you can use to keep track of your symptoms on your smartphone such as Apple Health™.
 WebMD® also offers a tracking feature called Symptom Checker.

 These applications are provided for informational purposes only and do not represent an endorsement or a recommendation from SpringWorks Therapeutics, Inc. The applications listed are independent of SpringWorks and SpringWorks has no control over the content of these applications.
 The applications are linked to other websites that have different terms of use and privacy policies.
 Please refer to those applications and websites for the applicable terms of use and privacy policies.